 What is the difference between FMLA and Faculty Family Leave?

 FMLA is a federally-required unpaid leave for eligible employees; Faculty Family Leave is the University’s paid leave offered for childbearing, adoption, and childrearing for eligible faculty.
-Paid Faculty Family Leave is counted toward the maximum entitlement of 12 weeks FMLA unpaid leave in a 12 month period but the eligibility requirements are not the same, nor is the length of leave available, and the more generous Faculty Family leaves supersedes FMLA for eligible faculty.
+Paid Faculty Family Leave is counted toward the maximum entitlement of 12 weeks FMLA unpaid leave in a 12 month period but the eligibility requirements are not the same, nor is the length of leave available.

 Is approval of childbearing, adoption and childrearing leaves automatic?

-Childbearing and Adoption leaves will be automatically approved after the faculty member provides notification to the designated administrator within the faculty member’s school Dean’s or Faculty Affairs Office and submits documentation to The Hartford (see #5).
+Childbearing and Adoption leaves will be automatically approved after the faculty member provides notification to the designated administrator within the faculty member’s school Dean’s or Faculty Affairs Office and submits documentation to The Hartford (see Instructions and Procedures, below).
 Approvals for childrearing leave will generally be granted to equal partners in childrearing.
 The Provost’s office has final approval authority over childrearing leaves.

 What if I do not meet the Faculty Family Leave policy’s eligibility requirements?

 Faculty who do not meet the policy’s eligibility requirements may be eligible for paid medical leave for a period of time medically necessary for a faculty member to recover from childbirth and/or for unpaid leave under the FMLA (see below).
 Leaves for individuals with Research Faculty appointments fall under a separate policy, found here: https://www.northwestern.edu/provost/policies/faculty-leaves/res-fac-loa-faqs.html.
 If you do not qualify for medical leave or FMLA you may be able to take a personal unpaid leave, arranged with your school dean’s office.

 I have adopted a child.
 What leave is available to me under the policy?